Suffolk Work Well is there to help you gain, or retain, employment.

 What will I receive?

-- A supportive back to work system, including access to Suffolk Mind’s Get Ready, Step Forward course, which identifies personal barriers, strengths with regard to transferable skills, stress management, building emotional resilience and confidence building.
+- A confidential, supportive back to work system, including access to (via becoming a Friend of Suffolk Mind) our Your Needs Met workshop which identifies your physical and emotional needs and hence personal barriers & strengths to build emotional resilience and confidence building.

 - Holistic one to one support sessions with a dedicated Case Worker (CW) who will assist you throughout your engagement with the service and take special interest your progress.
 CWs will work with you to create a Personal Wellbeing Plan to help you move towards your employment goals.